 Net to client: $1,608,983

-On or about December 4, 2006, Plaintiff Nicasio Amador, while in the course and scope of his employment with a construction company, was assisting in the removal of a utility pole located in front of the Presbyterian Hospital of Dallas at Walnut Hill Lane and Greenville Avenue in the City of Dallas.
+Plaintiff Nicasio Amador, while in the course and scope of his employment with a construction company, was assisting in the removal of a utility pole located in front of the Presbyterian Hospital of Dallas at Walnut Hill Lane and Greenville Avenue in the City of Dallas.
 During this effort, it became necessary for Plaintiff Nicasio Amador to adjust a strap that was being used in conjunction with a track hoe to remove this utility pole.
 Prior to making this adjustment, the track hoe operator, Ronnie Garcia, was aware that Mr. Amador and another worker were within the swing radius of the track hoe while trying to attach a strap from the light pole to the bucket on the track hoe.

 At the time of the accident, the swing radius of the track hoe was not protected, and Mr. Garcia was operating the track hoe without a spotter in violation of OSHA regulations and industry customs.
 Mr. Garcia was in the course and scope of this employment with Defendant at the time, and the track hoe belonged to Defendant.